Best Coffee Grinders 2026: 15 Compared (9 Sources)

 Summary

-The coffee grinder market in 2026 splits into three tiers: entry-level electric burr grinders around $50-$100, mid-range models from $150-$300, and premium espresso-focused grinders from $400 and up.
-Wirecutter's top pick remains the OXO Brew Conical Burr Grinder (~$100), which balances 15 grind settings with micro-adjustments, a one-touch start with memory function, and a static-reducing hopper design that keeps counters clean.
-HomeGrounds names the Baratza Encore ESP as its best overall pick for 2026, praising its 40mm M2 Etzinger conical burrs and 40 stepped settings. [src1, src3, src8]
+The coffee grinder market in 2026 splits into three tiers: entry-level electric burr grinders around $50-$110, mid-range models from $150-$300, and premium espresso-focused grinders from $400 and up.
+Wirecutter's top pick remains the OXO Brew Conical Burr Grinder (~$99, down from its ~$110 list), which balances 15 grind settings with micro-adjustments, a one-touch start with memory function, and a static-reducing hopper design that keeps counters clean.
+HomeGrounds names the Baratza Encore ESP as its best overall pick for 2026, praising its 40mm M2 Etzinger conical burrs and 40 stepped settings.
+Taste of Home tested 21 grinders and rated the Breville Smart Grinder Pro as best overall for its 60 settings and LED dosing display. [src1, src3, src6, src8]

 ModelPriceBurr TypeGrind SettingsCapacityBest ForBuy

-OXO Brew Conical Burr Grinder~$10040mm stainless steel conical15 + micro-adjustments12 oz hopperBest overallCheck price
+OXO Brew Conical Burr Grinder~$9940mm stainless steel conical15 + micro-adjustments12 oz hopperBest overallCheck price

 Baratza Encore ESP~$20040mm M2 Etzinger conical40 stepped8 oz (227g)Best for espresso beginnersCheck price